Old Magazine Articles

 (Southern Rebellion, 1867)

-A chronology of the most prominent events that occurred during the last, and most decisive year of the American Civil War: 1865.
+A chronology of the most prominent events that took place during the last, and most decisive year of the American Civil War: 1865.

 As the year began, General Sherman's army began it's march through the Carolinas; four months later Richmond fell and President Abraham Lincoln was assassinated.
 On May tenth the victorious Union army marched in review down Pennsylvania Avenue and at month's end, Kirby Smith and his rebel forces surrendered in the West.